Kakamega District

 Kakamega District was a district in the Western Province of Kenya.
 Its capital town was Kakamega.
 It had a population of 603,422 people and an area of 1,395 km².
-Kakamega was created in 1963 by the colonial government off the North Kavirondo District that existed from the 1920s.
+Kakamega was created in 1963 by the colonial government from the North Nyanza District (formerly North Kavirondo District) that existed from the 1920s.
+In 1990, Kakamega District lost its southern portion to create Vihiga District.